-The best way to avoid getting an STD from kissing is to have a direct, transparent conversation about it with your partner.
-This can be intimidating, but setting boundaries early can help you avoid infection.
+The best way to avoid getting an STD/STI from kissing is to have a direct, transparent conversation about it with your partner.
+This can be intimidating, but setting boundaries early can help you avoid an infection.

-Let’s dive right into the most common STDs that can be spread by kissing.
-We’ll also talk about STDs that are less likely to be transmitted by mouth but can still be passed orally.
+Let’s dive right into the most common STIs that can be spread by kissing.
+We’ll also talk about those that are less likely to be transmitted by mouth but can still be passed orally.

-Herpes simplex virus can take two different forms.
+Herpes simplex virus (HSV) can take two different forms.

-Also called oral herpes, HSV-1 can easily be spread through kissing.
-It’s also common: 67 percent of people under 50 have the virus in their body.
+Also called oral herpes, HSV-1 can easily be passed on through kissing.
+It’s also common:

-The most notable symptom is a small white or red blister in your mouth or on your genitals.
+The most notable symptom is a small white or red blister on the mouth or genitals.
 It may ooze or bleed during an outbreak.
-Touching or kissing someone with an active cold sore can spread the viral infection to you.
+Touching or kissing an active cold sore can transmit the virus.
 The virus can also be spread when no symptoms are present.

-HSV-1 can be spread by sharing saliva or items like utensils that have touched the mouth of those with the virus.
-But HSV-1 can also affect your genitals and be spread through oral, genital, or anal sex.
+HSV-1 may be spread by sharing saliva or items like utensils that have come into contact with the virus, though this is somewhat rare.
+HSV-1 can also affect the genitals and be spread through oral, genital, or anal sex.

-Also called genital herpes, this is an HSV infection that’s more commonly spread through sexual contact — oral, genital, or anal — with an infected sore than through kissing.
+Also called genital herpes, this virus is more commonly spread through sexual contact — oral, genital, or anal — than through kissing.
 But mouth-to-mouth transmission is still possible.
 HSV-2 symptoms are basically the same as those of HSV-1.

 Neither HSV-1 nor HSV-2 can be fully cured.
 You likely won’t experience many symptoms or complications unless you have a compromised immune system.
 For active infections, your doctor may recommend antiviral medications such as acyclovir (Zovirax) or valacyclovir (Valtrex).